rl-86/Lab2-SpringBoot/README.md

 # Encore Leshan Demo

-This project combines [Eclipse Leshan LwM2M Server](https://github.com/rikard-sics/leshan) with an Encore-based backend API.
+This project combines [Eclipse Leshan LwM2M Server](https://github.com/rikard-sics/leshan) (rikard-sics fork) with an Encore-based backend API.

 ## Prerequisites
-Before you begin, make sure you have the following installed:
+* Download [leshan-edhoc-1.0.14.zip](https://github.com/rikard-sics/leshan/releases/tag/v1.0.14), for the "leshan-client-demo.jar"

-[Node.js](https://nodejs.org/dist/v22.16.0/no) – required to run "npm" (download LTS version)
+* Make sure you have the following installed: [Node.js](https://nodejs.org/dist/v22.16.0/no) - required to run "npm" (download LTS version)

 You can check if Node.js is installed by running: